FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/asset-connection.md

 - encryption & signing of messages, and
 - authentication of a client.

-We call the certificate used of encryption _application certificate_ and the one used for authenticating a client _authentication certificate_.
+We call the certificate used for encryption _application certificate_ and the one used for authenticating a client _authentication certificate_.
 You can choose to use only one of these options or both.
 If using both, you can use different or the same certificates.